FadwaElmaghraby/Hiring/README.md

 # Hiring
-We are Alfa-Software, the second branch of Tecsee in Heilbronn, Germany, with 8+ years in software and marketing.
-This repo lists current openings at Alfa-Software Hurghada.
-Interested?
-Send your CV to hr@alfa-software.com and mention the position title!
+We are Alfa-Software, the second branch of Tecsee, headquartered in Heilbronn, Germany.
+We have over 8 years of experience in the software and marketing fields.
+This repository contains all current job openings at Alfa-Software Hurghada.
+If you’re interested in joining our team, please review the listed positions and send your CV to hr@alfa-software.com.
+Don’t forget to mention the position title in your email subject!
+We look forward to hearing from you.